There are now 3 possible online modes for units:

 - This unit takes students systematically through supervised exposure to a range of clinical experiences.
 It provides students with continued opportunities to gain experience in interviewing, assessment and psychological intervention.
 Students engage in a supervised clinical client contact, clinic meetings and a series of case presentations.

-- Indicative assessments in this unit are as follows: (1) reports; (2) case presentation; and (3) attendance.
+- Indicative assessments in this unit are as follows: (1) placement evaluation reports & logbook; (2) case presentation; and (3) active participation in clinic activities (clinic meetings, supervision, assessment/therapy sessions, seminars/workshops, intervention modules).
 Further information is available in the unit outline.

 - Unit Coordinator(s)